-If the angle $\varphi$ is very large and conditions are favourable, the transmission path may lead from one point on the ionosphere to another without intermediate ground reflection.
-This is known as chordal hop propagation; signal strength is usually higher than normal because there are no ground reflection points or extra transits of the absorbing D-layer to introduce losses.
+When the angle $\phi$ in Fig 12.7 is very large and conditions are favourable, the transmission path may lead from one point to another in the ionosphere without intermediate ground reflection.
+With such chordal hop propagation, signal strengths are usually higher than normal because there are no losses due to ground reflection or extra transits of the absorbing D-layer.
+Alternatively, signals returning from the F-layer may be reflected back to the top side of the E layer before returning to ground.
+Here again, path losses can be significantly reduced.